ontio/ontology/README.md

 ```
  Each node also needs a `wallet.dat` to run.
 The quickest way to generate wallets is to run `./nodectl wallet -c -p YourPassword` on each host.
- Then, change the `BookKeepers` field to the 4 nodes' wallet public keys, which you can get from the last command's echo.
+ Then, change the `Bookkeepers` field to the 4 nodes' wallet public keys, which you can get from the last command's echo.
 The public key sequence does not matter.
  Now all configurations are completed.

  Here's an snippet for configuration, note that `10.0.1.100` and `10.0.1.101` are public seed node's addresses: